kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

           recalculating the scores.

 - Post up-scale any failure in resync of Resource managers may be lead to incorrect or rejected allocation, which can lead to underperformed or rejected workload.
+  - To mitigate the risks adequate tests should be added to avoid the scenarios where failure to resync resource managers can occur.

 - Lack of coordination about change in resource availability across kubelet/runtime/plugins.

-- To mitigate the risks adequate tests should be added to avoid the scenarios where failure to resync resource managers can occur.
-- The plugins/runtime should updated to react to change in resource information on the node.
+  - The plugins/runtime should be updated to react to change in resource information on the node.

+- Kubelet missing hotplug event or too many hotplug events
+  - Hotplug events are captured via periodic polling by the kubelet, this ensures that the capacity is updated in the poll cycle and can technically not miss the event/fail to handle a flood of events.

+- Handling downsize events
+  - Though there is no support through this KEP to handle an event of node-downsize, it's the onus of the cluster administrator to resize responsibly to avoid disruption as it lies out of the kubernetes realm.
+  - However, enabling this feature will ensure that the correct resource information is pushed across the cluster.

 ## Design Details